 taskmgr

-On Windows 11, you can create a desktop shortcut for always running task manager as admin.
-Here’s what you need to do.
+On Windows 11, you can create a desktop shortcut to always run Task Manager as an admin.

-1. First, open the Windows 11 search and type in Task Manager.
+1. Open the Windows 11 search and type in Task Manager.

 2. Right-click on the Task Manager from the search result and select Open File Location.